jlhernando/index-coverage-extractor/README.md

 The "sitemap.csv" will contain all the URLs that have been extracted from each individual sitemap coverage report.
 ![Coverage report detail csv](https://jlhernando.com/img/coverage-csv.jpg "index coverage report export detail csv")

+The "sum-sitemap.csv" will contain a summary of the top-level coverage numbers per sitemap reported by GSC